-The research topic is best defined in the form of a sharply focused question stated early in the essay and on the cover page.
+The research topic must be summarized as a sharply focused question.
 The purpose of the research investigation must be outlined in the introduction and should clearly fit one of the three required categories for language acquisition EEs.
 The methodology used, or the approach to the topic chosen, should also be addressed early in the essay.
 The student's personal experience or personal opinion is rarely relevant here.